chandan-n-bhat/classification_machine_learning/README.md

 Classification of Stellar Objects into Spectro-metric classes based on photometric data using K-Nearest Neighbour Algorithm.

-KNN Algorithm implemented using python 3.x from scratch i.e. without any in-built functions or libraries.
+The KNN Algorithm implemented using python 3.x from scratch i.e. without any in-built functions or libraries.